wmcqueensky/Measurment-of-the-effciency-of-the-selected-algorithms/README.md

 <h1>Program for measuring the efficiency of sorting algorithms</h1>

-<p>This is a program that measures the efficiency of different sorting algorithms: bubble sort, quick sort, insertion sort, and merge sort.</p>
+<p>This is a program that measures the efficiency of different sorting algorithms: bubble sort, quick sort, insertion sort</p>

 <h2>Prerequisites</h2>